-There's always an abundance of zucchini in the summertime here in Ontario.
+There's always an abundance of fresh zucchini in the summertime here in Ontario.
 Instead of making the same few dishes, why not try some of these easy zucchini recipes?

 What do you do when you have an abundance of zucchini?
-You can sneak some into a chocolate zucchini bread (I've made this one and it's delicious!), create zucchini noodles using a spiralizer, or shred them to add it to a pasta sauce.
-But if want zucchini to be the star of the show, check out these easy recipes.
+You can sneak some into a chocolate zucchini bread (I've made this one and it's delicious!), create zucchini noodles using a spiralizer, or shred them to add to a pasta sauce.
+But if you want zucchini to be the star of the show, check out these easy recipes.

 Five Easy Zucchini Recipes

 Zucchini is a summer squash that you will often find with a dark green or yellow skin.
 They are plentiful here in Ontario during the summer and early months from July to about the end of September.
 These delicate vegetables can be eaten in its entirety cooked or raw.
 If you choose to eat the skin it is best to get organic as pesticides can often remain on the skin even after washing.